-Pusarla Venkata Sindhu is an Indian Badminton Player born on 5th July 1995.
+Pusarla Venkata Sindhu is an Indian Badminton Player born on 5th July 1995 who won a bronze medal for India in the Tokyo Olympics.
 She hails from Hyderabad, Telangana.
 She has been presenting India since 2009 in Singles and Doubles categories.
 As of March 2021, she is ranked 7th in women’s world ranking.

 PV Sindhu was born to P.V Raman and P. Vijaya.
 She comes from a family of sports, where both her parents are erstwhile national-level volleyball players.
 She also has an elder sister P.V.
 Divya.